RarelyCharlie/rarelycharlie.github.io/books.md

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=nbU4AAAAIAAJ)

+#### Carl R. Rogers (1961) _On Becoming a Person_

+Subtitled, _A Therapists View of Psychotherapy_, this book sets out the basis of client-centered therapy, which builds on active listening and extends it.
+Some of the philosophy and techniques described could be used by listeners at 7 Cups.

 # Mental illness and society

 Mental illness in relation to culture and society.